Advertisement

 How long is the wait at Hunterdon County Division of Housing?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Hunterdon County Division of Housing depend on demand in Flemington, funding levels, and your priority status.
+With approximately 494 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on June 1, 2026 when the RAD list changed from "unknown" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Hunterdon County Division of Housing directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?